quchen/voron/buildlog.md

 Raspi next.)

 The next steps were spent fiddling with a hub that I haven’t used in ages.
-My desktop doesn’t have LAN, I forgot enabling Wifi on the Raspi, and my laptop doesn’t have its SSH key authorized by the Raspi.
+My desktop doesn’t have Wifi, I forgot adding Wifi credentials on the Raspi, and my laptop doesn’t have its SSH key authorized by the Raspi.

 Once connection was established, the dashboard wouldn’t appear because some necessary-and-essential fields, such as the MCU, the kinematics, and motor pins